Microsoft/azure-docs.pt-pt/articles/logic-apps/logic-apps-workflow-actions-triggers.md

 <a name="until-action"></a>

-### <a name="until-action"></a>Ação until
+### <a name="until-action"></a>Até a ação

-Essa ação de loop contém ações que são executadas até que a condição especificada seja verdadeira.
-O loop verifica a condição como a última etapa após a execução de todas as outras ações.
+Esta ação em loop contém ações que funcionam até que a condição especificada seja verdadeira.
+O loop verifica a condição como o último passo depois de todas as outras ações terem corrido.
 Pode incluir mais do que uma ação no `"actions"` objeto, e a ação deve definir pelo menos um limite.
 Aprenda [a criar loops "até".](../logic-apps/logic-apps-control-flow-loops.md#until-loop)

 ```json
  "Until": {